heleenbrueggen/masterthesis/README.md

         - `scripts\analyses\Results rbart analyses.R`: Script for calculating the bias, coverage, and confidence interval width for the rbart imputation method.
         - `scripts\analyses\Results stan4bart analyses.R`: Script for calculating the bias, coverage, and confidence interval width for the stan4bart imputation method.
 5. *`scripts\Formatting for visualizations.R`: Formats the results appropriately for the visualizations and saves them in appropriate folders.*[^1]
-6. `scripts\Visualizations.R`: Creates the visualizations and saves them in appropriate folders.
+6. `scripts\Visualizations.R`: Creates the visualizations and saves them in appropriate folder --- i.e. `thesis\graphs`.
 This script also sources the script `scripts\Formatting for visualizations.R` for an easier running procedure.

 [^1]: Note that this script is automatically sourced in the script `scripts\Visualizations.R`.
 Therefore, it does not need to be run separately.